 Security

-What Is DevSecOps and Why Does It Matter in ML?
+What Is DevSecOps and Why It Matters in AI Development

-• Data leaks from improperly handled training sets
+• Data leaks from improperly stored or shared training datasets.

 Key Principles of DevSecOps for Machine Learning

-Embed security controls and policies directly into the ML codebase and infrastructure scripts.
-Tools like Terraform with Sentinel, or Kubernetes with OPA (Open Policy Agent), allow real-time enforcement of security standards.
+Integrate security rules and policies directly into infrastructure code and ML pipelines.
+Tools like Terraform with Sentinel or Kubernetes with OPA (Open Policy Agent) allow automated enforcement of security configurations in real time.

 1. Data Ingestion